amyhelmihelmina/Cyclistic-Bikes-January/README.md

 ## Methodology

+1. Complete business statement sheet.
-1. Download dataset (in CSV) from Divvy database.
+2. Download dataset (in CSV) from Divvy database.
-2. Use Excel to clean, transform and sort dataset.
+3. Use Excel to clean, transform and sort dataset.
-3. Build a dashboard using Tableau that visualises the different ways casuals/members use the bikeshare service.
+4. Build a dashboard using Tableau that visualises the different ways casuals/members use the bikeshare service.

 ## Skills